chrisluedtke/ACM-School-Placement/technical post.md

               * else revert swap
 ```

-## Commutes

-TODO: We ended up having to do a bit of work to get this one to work, so we may as well talk a bit about it.
- - precalc
- - google API

 ## Defining the Loss Function

 Since we have many different variables contributing to the score of the placement, we need to build a scoring function for each individual variable.
 This requires some choices be made about how we will calculate something like a "score" for the age distribution.
 For some variables, this was fairly straightforward.
 For example, for education experience (and a number of other variables) we set ideal targets at each school for the numbers of high school graduate and ACMs with some college experience.
 This set the ideal number of ACMs from those two subgroup for each team according to distributing them equally to each team.
 Then at each iteration we would simply take the difference in desired ACMs from that subgroup and the actual, and the square the result.
 For other variables we would calculate values like the variance of the ages of the team compared to the variance of the ages of the Corps at he site, and take the absolute value of their difference.
 Once we had calculated the individual scores for each variable, we would add them up to get the total score.